lldap/lldap/README.md

 install one (not that many that look nice) and configure it.

-LLDAP is much simpler to setup, has a much smaller image (10x smaller, 20x if you add PhpLdapAdmin), and comes packed with its own purpose-built wed UI.
+LLDAP is much simpler to setup, has a much smaller image (10x smaller, 20x if you add PhpLdapAdmin), and comes packed with its own purpose-built web UI.

 ### vs FreeIPA